Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <h2 id="dependencies">Package Dependencies</h2>

 Packages you depend on must be available via Bioconductor or CRAN;
-users and the automated build system has no way to install packages from any other source.
+users and the automated build system have no way to install packages from other sources.

 Reuse, rather than re-implement or duplicate, well-tested functionality from other packages.
 Specify package dependencies in the DESCRIPTION file, listed as follows

 * **Imports**: is for packages that provide functions, methods, or classes that are used inside your package name space.
-Most dependencies are listed here.
+Most packages are listed here.
-* **Depends**: is appropriate when a package is used in the example section of a man page.
-It is very unusual for a package to list more than three packages as 'Depends:'.
+* **Depends**: is for packages that provides essential functionality for users of your package, e.g., the `GenomicRanges` package is listed in the Depends: field of `GenomicAlignments`.
+It is unusual for more than three packages to be listed as 'Depends:'.
-* **Suggests**: is appropriate for packages used in your vignette.
+* **Suggests**: is for packages used in vignettes or examples, or in conditional code.
-* **Enhances**: is for packages such as Rmpi or parallel that enhance the performance of the current package, but are not strictly needed for its functionality.
+* **Enhances**: is for packages such as `Rmpi` or `parallel` that enhance the performance of your package, but are not strictly needed for its functionality.
 * **SystemRequirements**: is for listing any external software which is required, but not automatically installed by the normal package installation process.
 If the installation process is non-trivial, a top-level README file should be included to document the process.

 A package may rarely offer optional functionality, e.g., visualization with `rgl` when that package is available.
 Authors then list the